pdsteele/wmapp/README.md

 ====================Implementing Ratings Branch======================

-Changes in this branch are predicated on the idea that "Closed" is the final state for a workorder.
+Changes in this branch are predicated on the idea that "Closed" is the final state for a work order.

 Summary of changes:

-1. Made a workorder review form for the user, the link for which shows up under a resolved workorder
+1. Made a work order review form for the user, the link for which shows up under a resolved workorder
 2. Added total_workorders_completed and average_workorder_rating columns to the worker model--need rake db:migrate.
    When a new worker is created these values are set to 0 by default.
-   Also, since these attributes will initially be undefined for existing workers values of 0 may have to be made manually in the console for all workers, something like:
+   Also, since these attributes will initially be undefined for existing workers, values of 0 may have to be made manually in the console for all workers, something like:

 			Worker.all.each do |worker|